Hello guys. Welcome to another Travel Tuesday filled with adventure.

 Shetani Lava flow was really interesting though.
 Looks like tarmac and is spread over a really wide area.

 Back in the car, Steve couldn’t get through any of the KWS numbers.
 That hard knot in the throat came back.
 Having 3 ladies in the car though meant we had to maintain and play it cool while thinking of a solution.
 We decided to just keep driving and use gear 1 while going down the river crossings and hope that the brakes somehow miraculously work.
 Somehow, they did.
 God was with us.
 I had to really pump the brakes but they held their own while going down the steep slopes.
 Finally at around 6pm we saw something that was a signal of hope.
 When we got to it though, it was the border fence to the park.
+This wasn’t a simple fence that stops deer and rodents, this fence was on a whole other level!
 We were at the end of the park.
 The freaking end.

 We see someone and he tells us there are tents up ahead.
 We pray Jipe is close but we are not hopeful.
 We find workers at the tents and they confirm the worst, we are lost beyond belief.
 He tells us to drive to Maktao, about 50km away where there was a gate and we would be helped there by the KWS guys.
 We start the drive there.
 This time we’re driving along the fence just watching the posts go by and by and by and by endlessly.
 We meet other workers about an hour later who stop us and say we shouldn’t be in the park.
 We explain our story of how we are lost and all that and they keep us there while they call the “mdos”.
 They receive instructions that we should go to the Maktao gate and be held there until he (the mdos, the top man) arrives.
 Maktao is about 20 km away so we go there.
 You can imagine how tired and hopeless we are by now of ever getting to lake Jipe.
 Why did we even seek this adventure?
 I wonder.